-I've had so-so ramen (always a little disappointing when the broth is too watered down) and I've had great ramen.
-This definitely falls into the category of great, if not magnificent!
+I've had so-so ramen (always a little disappointing when the broth is too watered down) and I've had great ramen, like when we visited New York (that definitely falls into the category of great, if not magnificent!).

 The broth is made by slow cooking the pork for 4 hours, along with lots of delicious extras such as garlic, ginger, soy sauce, mirin and gochujang.
 The layers of flavour are amazing and you end up with a thick silky broth, full of that rich umami taste.

 The rest of the Spicy Pork Ramen Noodle Soup consists of noodles, veggies and just-soft boiled eggs.
 I like to throw on a few chilli flakes at the end too.
 It gives the soup a lovely spicy kick, but you can leave it out (or serve the chilli flakes on the side) if that sounds too spicy.

 What cut of pork to use?

 - Boneless rolled pork shoulder is the best cut of meat to use for this pork ramen, as it has the right amount of fat to ensure a flavourful silky broth with tender meat.

 - Boneless leg of pork can be used too.
 There's a little less fat and marbling in pork leg, so the broth won't be quite as rich but it will still taste great.